 Ad hoc committees are formed by boards for time-limited, specific purposes.
 When the purpose or goal of the committee has been accomplished, the committee disbands.
 One example would be a committee struck to organize a conference or fundraising event.

 Similar to ad hoc committees, advisory committees are often put in place to deal with specific, time-limited issues.
 They may be charged with researching, investigating or monitoring an issue and then providing informed advice to the board.
 Organizations that receive funding to carry out research and development projects often have advisory committees attached to the project, sometimes at the insistence of the funder.
-Advisory committees may be established to bring together experts who can provide particular advice on specific matters of interest to the ED or board.
+Advisory committees may be established to bring together experts who can provide particular advice on specific matters of interest to the Executive Director or board.

 Boards sometimes make the mistake of establishing committees that may not be needed or keeping committees going after they have outlived their need.
 Before establishing an ad hoc committee a board should determine whether the work may be better done by the board as a whole, by staff or by an individual board member.
 Similarly, boards should evaluate the work of standing committees on a regular basis to ensure the committee still has a purpose and is working effectively.